gregorLen/AnfisTensorflow2.0/readme.md

 ---
 ## 7. Contact
 I am very thankful for any kind of feedback.
 Also, if you have questions, please contact gregor.lenhard@unibas.ch

+## 8. References
+Lenhard, G. (2020).
+Adaptive-Network-Based Fuzzy Inference System (ANFIS) based on Keras on top of Tensorflow 2.0.